GradleUp/gr8/README.md

   extendsFrom(shadeConfiguration)
 }

+gr8 {
+  val shadowedJar = create("gr8") {
+    proguardFile("rules.pro")
+    configuration("shadowedClasspath")

+    // Use a version from https://storage.googleapis.com/r8-releases/raw
+    // Requires a maven("https://storage.googleapis.com/r8-releases/raw") repository
+    r8Version = "8.8.19"
+    // Or use a commit
+    // The jar is downloaded on demand r8Version = "887704078a06fc0090e7772c921a30602bf1a49f"
+    // Or leave it to the default version
+  }

+  // Replace the regular jar with the shadowed one in the publication replaceOutgoingJar(shadowedJar)

+  // Or if you prefer the shadowed jar to be a separate variant in the default publication
+  // The variant will have `org.gradle.dependency.bundling = shadowed`
+  addShadowedVariant(shadowedJar)

+  // Removes the gradleApi dependency that java-gradle-plugin automatically adds
+  // Optional, but recommended when using a compileOnly dependency
+  // on dev.gradleplugins:gradle-api
+  removeGradleApiFromApi()
+}

 ```

 Then customize your proguard rules.
-The below is the bare minimum.
+The below is a non-exhaustive example.
 If you're using reflection, you might need more rules

 ```
 # The Gradle API jar isn't added to the classpath, ignore the missing symbols